GameDevTecnico/cubos-blog/content/0-2-and-coffeejam.rst

 Moving Away from the Old Serialization :dim:`(@Dacops)`
 -------------------------------------------------------

-`Serialization <https://gamedevtecnico.github.io/cubos/docs/group__core-data-ser.html>`_ is a crucial part of the game engine that allows for the saving of any CUBOS. game components as well as then loading them in.
+`Serialization <https://gamedevtecnico.github.io/cubos/docs/group__core-data-ser.html>`_ is a crucial part of the game engine that allows for the saving of any CUBOS game components as well as then loading them in.
-Previously, serialization was done through a series of functions, both for reading and writing that could be overloaded for each type.
+Previously, serialization was done through a series of functions, both for reading and writing, that could be overloaded for each type.
 On the previous (and first) release, we introduced a reflection system, that allowed for the inspection of types at runtime.
 This was an essential step to make the inspectors on the editor side work.

 But with this new system, we now had two sources of truth for the types, the reflection system and the serialization system.